particle-iot/docs/src/content/reference/device-os/firmware.md

 {{api name1="BLE"}}

-The P2, Photon 2, and Gen 3 devices (Argon, Boron, B Series SoM, and Tracker SoM) support Bluetooth LE (BLE) in both peripheral and central modes.
+The P2, Photon 2, and Gen 3 devices (Argon, Boron, B-Series SoM, and Tracker SoM) support Bluetooth LE (BLE) in both peripheral and central modes.
 For more information about BLE, see the [BLE Tutorial](/reference/device-os/bluetooth-le/).

 BLE is intended for low data rate sensor applications.
 Particle devices do not support Bluetooth A2DP and can't be used with Bluetooth headsets, speakers, and other audio devices.
 Particle devices do not support Bluetooth 5 mesh.

 The BLE radio can use the built-in chip or trace antenna, or an external antenna if you have installed and [configured](#ble-selectantenna-) one.

-The B Series  SoM (system-on-a-module) requires the external BLE antenna connected to the **BT** connector.
+The B-Series  SoM (system-on-a-module) requires the external BLE antenna connected to the **BT** connector.
 The SoMs do not have built-in antennas.

 BLE is supported in Device OS 1.3.1 and later.
 BLE support was in beta test in Device OS 1.3.0.
 It is not available in earlier Device OS versions.
 Some differences between 1.3.0 and 1.3.1 include: